supercodepoet/django-skylark/docs/ribt/mvc.rst

 We made the choice to use Dojo as the backend of our implementation.
 This does not mean you can't use JQuery.
 In fact, it was a requirement that we didn't *develop out* the possibility to use other libraries.
-We use JQuery at Localbase for a lot of our animations and other things that it does very well.

 You'll also notice as you go through our documentation that many of our examples use JQuery to do some basic things.